Edilson Damião

-Edilson Damião Lima (born 13 December 1977) is a Brazilian politician serving as vice governor of Roraima since 2023.
+Edilson Damião Lima (born 13 December 1977) is a Brazilian politician who served as vice governor of Roraima from 2023 to 2026.
 He has served as secretary of infrastructure of Roraima since 2023, having previously served from 2019 to 2022.
+He briefly served as governor of Roraima between March and April 2026, until his mandate was revoked by the Superior Electoral Court (TSE).